HoriaMitrica/File-Synchronization/README.md

 ## How to run

-1. Enter in the project's folder
+1. Enter in the project's folder with cd VeeamTask
-2. Copy the path of the .NET Framework and add csc.exe followed by Program.cs
+2. Copy the path of the .NET Framework and add \csc.exe followed by Program.cs
-3. Now that we can open the exe file in the console with the four parameters -source directory path
+3. Now we can open the exe file in the console with the four parameters -source directory path
    -replica directory path
    -the interval at which the synchronization happens